Using Hypothesis in your Canvas course

 Environment

-Hypothesis is a web based tool that allows for the collaborative annotation of publicly available web pages and PDFs.
-It is also integrated with our Canvas learning management system.
-This provides additional functionality including the annotation of PDFs stored within Canvas, on One Drive and Google Drive, and the integration of Hypothesis with the Canvas grade book and SpeedGrader.
+Hypothesis is a web-based tool that allows for the collaborative annotation of publicly available web pages and PDFs.
+It is integrated with the Canvas learning management system, providing additional functionality such as annotating PDFs stored within Canvas, OneDrive, and Google Drive, and integrating with the Canvas grade book and SpeedGrader.

 Resolution

-1. Select "Assignments" from your course navigation sidebar
+1. Select "Assignments" from your course navigation sidebar.

-2. On the Assignments page click the "+Assignment" button
+2. On the Assignments page click the "+Assignment" button.

-Scroll down to the Submission Type field
+3. Scroll down to the Submission Type field.

-From the drop-down menu, choose External Tool then click Find .
+• From the drop-down menu, choose External Tool, then click Find.

-Then click Hypothesis from the list of tools.
+• Select Hypothesis from the list of tools.

 You will have the option to enter a publicly-viewable URL, select a file from your Canvas file repository, select a PDF from Google Drive, or select a PDF from OneDrive:

-A. Enter the URL of web page of PDF
+A. Enter the URL of web page of PDF:

-Click the button that says Enter the URL of web page or PDF.
-On the Enter URL dialog, enter a link to a public web page or PDF.
-Please note that the content at the link must be publicly viewable (i.e., not behind a login or paywall).
+Click the button that says “Enter the URL of web page or PDF.”
+In the Enter URL dialog, enter a link to a public web page or PDF.
+The content must be publicly viewable (i.e., not behind a login or paywall).
+Click the Submit button.

-B. Select PDF from Canvas
+B. Select PDF from Canvas:

+Upload PDFs to your Canvas file repository before completing these steps.
+Click the button that says “Select PDF from Canvas.”
 Highlight the file you wish to use and click the Select button.

 Canvas file picker

-C. Select PDF from Google Drive
+C. Select PDF from Google Drive:

-Click the button that says Select PDF from Google Drive.
-You will be asked to select a Google account and/or authorize the Hypothesis LMS App to access Google Drive.
+Click the button that says “Select PDF from Google Drive.”
+Authorize the Hypothesis LMS App to access Google Drive.
+Select a PDF to use in your reading.
+Click the Select button.

 Google Drive picker